nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 ![image](https://github.com/nafizjiwa/JAVASCRIPT-Fetch-Requests/assets/56348190/efd42bc3-1032-4662-8c02-d253cee435d0)

-Notice that the fetch() call takes two arguments: an endpoint and an object that contains information needed for the POST request. <BR>
+The fetch() call takes 2 arguments: an endpoint and an object. <BR>
-The object passed to the fetch() function as its second argument contains two properties: method, with a value of 'POST', and body, with a value of JSON.stringify({id: '200'});. <BR>
+The object contains 2 properties:
+    1. method, with a value of 'POST', and
+    2. body, with a value of JSON.stringify({id: '200'});.
 This second argument determines that this request is a POST request and what information will be sent to the API.<BR>
 A successful POST request will return a response body, which will vary depending on how the API is set up.<BR>
 The rest of the request is identical to the GET request. <BR>
 A .then() method is chained to the fetch() function to check and return the response as well as throw an exception when a network error is encountered. <BR>
 A second .then() method is added on so that we can use the response however we may choose. <BR>
-2 steps in a post request: <br>
+### 2 STEPS in a POST REQUEST:
-1st set up the POST request by providing the endpoint and the object containing all the necessary information.<br>
+1st SET UP THE POST REQUEST by providing the endpoint and an object with additional information about the POST.<br>

-    - In the fetch function add
+    - In the fetch() function add
-        - An endpoint argument
-        - An object with required informaiton
+        - fetch(endpoint argument, An object with POST info)

 2nd Handle the POST request

     - the request returns a Promise either resolved or rejected